 Which marketer wouldn’t want to increase customer loyalty?
 If your aim is to get more repeat purchases and continued subscriptions you are in good company.

 Not surprisingly, 45% or more of email marketers have improving customer loyalty defined as an email marketing goal.
-This has been consistently so seen in several research reports.
+This is consistently seen in several reports.

 Tactic one: Redemption Reminders